 How Do You Choose Between Annulment and Divorce?

 It’s a very personal decision.
 If you are religious and divorce is frowned upon in your religion, then an annulment might be the solution for you.
 Keep in mind, however, that a civil annulment is not looked upon the same by all religions.
 The Catholic Church, for one, does not consider a civil annulment the same as a Catholic annulment; the civil annulment does not change your status with the Catholic Church.

 Also, if you have young children, you might consider divorce instead of annulment even though the annulment does not make a child illegitimate.
 It’s a personal preference if you want your children to know that you were married to their other parent at the time of the birth or not.
 An annulment still addresses child support and custody same as with a divorce.

 Another thing to consider is health insurance.
-If one of you needs to be on the other’s policy and would not be able to obtain insurance on his or her own, an annulment or a divorce is a good solution.
+If one of you needs to be on the other’s policy and would not be able to obtain insurance on his or her own, neither an annulment or divorce are good solutions.
 Only a legal separation will work in that case.